Mindfully Deciding to Find Joy

 4) Express gratitude and spread kindness– Research shows that our brains are hard wired to receive a hit of dopamine when we cause others to smile.
 One study showed spending a small amount of money on someone else, like buying someone a coffee, had a longer dopamine spike then buying a coffee for oneself.
 Pleasure from social acts of kindness can increase the happiness you feel in a day.
 How do you spread kindness in your workplace?

 As busy leaders in a stressful high paced world, it’s important to take a moment to slow down and spend time rejuvenating your spirit though experiences at work and in your personal life that increase your happiness.
 Stay tuned to learn more about stress management tips in an upcoming blog.
-Schedule a FREE consultation with one of our certified coaches to learn more now.
+Schedule a FREE coaching session to learn more now.